 The first shelf on the adjacent wall is the animal shelf.
 We have lots of books about wildlife so this was the easiest one to fill!

 This shelf is filled with books and knickknacks from our favorite hobby: hiking.
-Maeve's most favorite book is Do Princesses Wear Hiking Boots? so I had to display it in the front.
+Matilda's most favorite book is Do Princesses Wear Hiking Boots? so I had to display it in the front.
 I adore that book and we read it together often.
-Maeve wanted to put her Deuter bear on the shelf and I couldn't have found a better place for him!
+Matilda wanted to put her Deuter bear on the shelf and I couldn't have found a better place for him!

 We can't wait to share more about her big girl bedroom.
 It's been such a joy to put together and I love watching her face light up when she sees each improvement!